Ross and Cromarty

-- Records of testaments, inventories etc. are held at the National Archives of Scotland (formerly the Scottish Record Office).
+- Records of testaments, inventories etc. are held at the National Records of Scotland.

 - Ross was originally the land bounded by the Moray Firth and Dornoch Firth.
 Cromarty was formed from the lands in the north of the peninsula known as the Black Isle, to which were added various estates from Ross-shire.
 Ross was constituted as a county in 1661 and Cromarty in 1685 and again in 1698.
 They were amalgamated in 1889.

 - Index to Secretary's and Particular Register of Sasines for Sheriffdoms of Inverness, Ross, Cromarty and Sutherland preserved in H.M.
 General Register House.
 Edinburgh : HMSO, 1966 The first volume covers the years 1606 to 1608 and 1617 to 1660.

 - Rolls of Honour and War Memorials (monuments) are one good resource for family historians, but need to be addressed with some caution - it should not be assumed that they are either complete or accurate.
 Memorials (and Rolls of Honour) were created at the local parish level after asking the local inhabitants whose names should appear.
 Thus: